 Students should first attempt to resolve disputes concerning grading, course work, clinic or other academic policies at the level at which the dispute occurred (instructor of record, clinic supervisor, etc.) A student may appeal a grade if he/she believes it is in error.
 The initial appeal to a final grade must be made in writing to the instructor of record within five (5) business days of the final grade being officially posted in Web Advisor/Student Planning.
-This period may be extended by appeal to the Associate Dean of Academic Affairs in extraordinary circumstances.
-In the event that the instructor of record is unavailable to change a grade, or if a student wishes to appeal a decision by the instructor of record not to change the final grade, the student must contact the Associate Dean for Academic Affairs in writing who will review the case and make a decision.
-The student may appeal a grade decision of the Associate Dean for Academic Affairs by applying in writing to the Associate Dean of Academic Affairs who will review the case and make a final decision within five (5) business days.
+In the event that the instructor of record is unavailable to change a grade, or if a student wishes to appeal a decision the student must contact the Associate Dean for Academic Affairs in writing who will review the case and make a final decision within five (5) business days.
 All official communications about grade appeals will be sent to students by electronic mail (with delivery confirmation) so that a record of delivery exists, and appropriate faculty members will be similarly notified.
 No grade appeal, under any circumstance, will be accepted from a third party, including students' parents.
 This policy conforms to the privacy requirements outlined in the Family Educational Rights and Privacy Act of 1974 (FERPA).
 See the section on "Student Educational Records and Student Confidentiality" below for more information about FERPA.
 The Associate Dean for Academic Affairs' decision is final.